joedlopes/uihelper/README.md

 # uihelper: PySide6 UI helper

 This is a set of helpers to improve the development and code readability for PySide6 development.
 The main focus is on making easier to setup the UI layout and configuration of components.
-In addition, it provide a iterative 3D plotting library, for quick data visualization.
+In addition, it provides an iterative 3D plotting library, for quick data visualization.

 ## Installation